orangesamus/RocketPoolRapidResearchIncubator/RocketPoolRoadmap.md

 ##### Notes

-<sup>\*</sup>Rewards rework has already implemented by the oDAO, but unstaking rework requires smart contract changes and has not been implemented yet
+<sup>\*</sup>Rewards rework has already been implemented by the oDAO, but unstaking rework requires smart contract changes and has not been implemented yet

 ---